keu/docs/software/quickstart.md

 ## Step 1: Install the Astronomer Software CLI

 The [Astronomer Software CLI](https://github.com/astronomer/astro-cli) is the easiest way to run Apache Airflow on your machine.
-From the CLI, you can establish a local testing environment and deploy to Astronomer Cloud whenever you're ready.
+From the CLI, you can establish a local testing environment and deploy to Astro whenever you're ready.

 There are two ways to install any version of the Astronomer Software CLI: